jdbrinton/bigpine-remote-camera/README.md

 # Bigpine Remote Camera

 Bigpine is an embedded STM32F7 microcontroller based remote camera.
 It uses Arducam and a SIM7100A modem for streaming photos back to a server.
-It runs on batteries or solar panels and has a peak-power.
+It runs on batteries and/or solar panels and has a peak-power tracker.
 Bigpine is designed to snap and upload 24 photos per day and last for 3 years on a 100W-hr primary cell battery.
 Of course this can be tweaked for your application.
 Something ridiculous like 10,000 photos a day is probably doable, but you'll have to do your own power budget.
 Remember, this runs on a microcontroller.

 ## Architecture